binyang424/PolyTex/doc/_build/html/_sources/source/test/Step_3_MW-KDE.rst.txt

         :class: sphx-glr-download-link-note

         :ref:`Go to the end <sphx_glr_download_source_test_Step_3_MW-KDE.py>`
-        to download the full example code
+        to download the full example code.

 .. rst-class:: sphx-glr-example-title

 .. _sphx_glr_source_test_Step_3_MW-KDE.py:

-Step 3: Moving window KDE
+Moving window KDE
 =========================

 This example shows how to use the moving window KDE to resample the control